• Courses

 Video tutorial

-If you prefer video content, here’s a tutorial from my Youtube channel.
+If you prefer video content, here’s a tutorial from my YouTube channel.

 What is conversion?

-A conversion is an important action that a visitor/user completes on a site/app.
+A conversion is an important action a visitor/user completes on a site/app.
 The most popular example is a purchase.
 Most businesses exist to serve their customers (hopefully) and generate revenue.
 Therefore, their goal is to generate as many sales (purchases) as possible.

 If a company wants to measure its success, it has to measure purchases as conversions.